• Features

 Implementation tactics:

-• Start with Google Shopping ads to capture bottom-funnel traffic consisting of people actively searching for products
+• Use Google Shopping ads to capture bottom-of-the-funnel traffic — shoppers already searching for products

-• Test TikTok ads for younger demographics using entertaining content that doesn’t feel like advertising
+• Test TikTok ads for younger demographics with short, entertaining videos that don’t sound sales-y

-• Implement conversion tracking across all platforms to understand which ads actually drive sales
+• Track conversions accurately across platforms to identify which ads drive sales and revenue

-A home decor store achieved a $42 customer acquisition cost on Google Shopping ads with a $180 average order value.
-That 4.3x return came from targeting high-intent “buy [product]” keywords instead of broad awareness terms.
+A home decor brand achieved a $42 CAC on Google Shopping ads, with an average order value of $180.
+It generated a 4.3x return by targeting high-intent “buy [product]” keywords rather than broad awareness phrases.

 Image via Databox